 The Borland House is located in the heart of the Hudson Valley and conveniently situated in the historic Village of Montgomery, NY.
 From our porch you can stroll to your choice of critically acclaimed restaurants or check out the antique shops and gift boutiques.
 Recycled Style is a classy used clothing boutique right around the corner.
 The entrance to the Pleasure Grounds trails, in photo, is marked by a gazebo .
 Visit the Montgomery Village Museum and Fire House Museum, just down the street.
 The Wallkill River School and Art Gallery is a must see.
 And, of course, don't miss Duffy's & Richard's Dairy Shed, a Montgomery tradition for all ages.

 The local music scene is just down the block.
 In the Summer watch concerts on the band stand from the porch every Thursday and in the Winter we have a local concert series of classical music.
-On Thursdays head to Garrison's Tavern for acoustic music or Copperfield's Irish Pub to showcase your talents at their Open Mic Night.
+Want to try local beer or have a nice casual meal head to Copperfield's Irish Pub.

-Right around the corner from the Borland House is the Tranquil Touch Day Spa.
+Right around the corner from the Borland House is the MOD66 Spa.
 You can even pad over in your bathrobe and slippers if you really want to.
-Tranquil Touch offers a wide range of treatments and will readily accommodate your specific needs.
+MOD66 SPA offers a wide range of treatments and will readily accommodate your specific needs.

 Many historical homes and museums are located in the Hudson Valley.
 Here are a few of our favorites: